-Fire ants are a nuisance and a force to reckoned with.
+Fire ants are a nuisance and a force to be reckoned with.
 When fire ants colonize your yard, this becomes a challenge for any home owner.
 The key to winning the war against fire ants is to eliminate the queen.
 How do you kill the queen?
 This question can be answered by exploring which is the best fire ant killer for lawns.

 This process is a tested and proven approach to combating these invading army ants by taking a preventative approach and a reactionary follow up.